malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 ## Testing the reinforcement learner

 To test the reinforcement learner's performance after 1,000,000 training games, let's have the reinforcement learner compete in 3 tournaments.
-Each tournament will test the reinforcement learner against a different opponent. the three opponents are `OptimalPlayer`, `DumbPlayer`, and `MischeviousPlayer`.
+Each tournament will test the reinforcement learner against a different opponent.
+The three opponents are `OptimalPlayer`, `DumbPlayer`, and `MischeviousPlayer`.
 As described earlier, `OptimalPlayer` always plays optimal moves (and will always avoid a loss). `DumbPlayer` plays random moves on every turn, while `MischeviousPlayer` is mischevious!

 Let's have the trained reinforcement learner play 20,000 games against each player\* and plot the percent of games the reinforcement learner won, tied, or lost against each opponent: